Cow/Animal Health Management

 Farmers are allowed to drink their milk in Australia if they own the animal.
 There may be many dairy farmers who desire to convert to producing RDM, but there are concerns about the health of cows who have been part of large industrial systems.

 Generations ago Australian dairy cows consumed only natural pasture.
 Farms had good pastures, the herd was smaller, and the pressures were less.
 The common feeds of today and their risks, as explored in the Feed risk category did not exist.
-Today we have a very different scenario with the feeding of all sorts of weird and cheap 'food' that may encourage pathogen proliferation or immune system challenges.
+Today we have a very different scenario with the feeding of all sorts of weird and cheap 'food' that may encourage pathogen proliferation, health problems or immune system challenges.
 If farmers don't test for microbes in their milk, how can they be sure what is in the milk?
 There are two kinds of raw milk, and on the opposite ends of the spectrum, the milk is produced very differently.
 The expectations and outcome are also very different for each.

 Some industrial dairy farmers may experience shock when reading the 11 categories of risk in the Risk Identification and Risk Reduction Program.
 Some long-held beliefs may be severely challenged or even shattered.
 Australian soil scientist Dr. Christine Jones work with farmers every day and acknowledges that it is hard for farmers to change deeply-held beliefs.
 We can also respect and be compassionate about this.